JamiesonRoberts/FlexGrid/README.md

 A production ready drop in layout system based off of the flexible box layout (and eventually css grid layout) to make your life easier.
 Also included is 10up's IE flexbox polyfill [which can be found here](https://github.com/10up/flexibility) or on [cdnjs](https://cdnjs.com/libraries/flexibility).

-## A note about using flexible box layouts
+## A note about FlexGrid

-One thing that has become very clear while digging into flexbox and its specifications, is that flexbox is not meant to be the end all of layout tools for CSS.
+One thing that has become very clear while digging into flexible box layouts and its specifications, is that flexbox is not meant to be the end all of layout tools for CSS.
 Flexbox is designed to make structuring components and small scale layouts very easy to setup and manipulate.
-While this repo does a reasonable job of using flexbox to create grid like layouts on a larger scale, the ultimate tool you are looking for is a combination of flexible box layouts ([more information here](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)) and css grid layouts ([more information here](https://css-tricks.com/snippets/css/complete-guide-grid/)).
+While v1 of FlexGrid does a reasonable job of using flexbox to create grid like layouts on a larger scale, the ultimate tool you are looking for is a combination of flexible box layouts ([more information here](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)) and css grid layouts ([more information here](https://css-tricks.com/snippets/css/complete-guide-grid/)).
 Each governing their own part of the layout.

 However, due to browser support levels, the best we can do for a production environment is bend flexbox to serve both needs until css grid layouts are ready.